core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Reply-From is a List Structured Header Field {{RFC9651}}.
 The List MUST be composed of exactly one or two members.
 Each member of the List MUST be a Byte Sequence Item.
 Any deviation from such format MUST cause the entire header field to be ignored.

 The value of the header field specifies addressing information pertaining to the origin server that generated the CoAP response corresponding to the HTTP response.
-The client can use this information in order to send an individual request intended to that server.
+The client can use this information in order to send an individual request intended for that server.

 When translating a CoAP message into an HTTP message, the value of the HTTP Reply-From header field is built as follows.